Unal-Inanli/Unal-Inanli/README.md

 ## My Hobbies and What I Like To Do In My Free Time

-Most of my free time goes to research and development to expand my knowledge and skills but when im not digging through documents and obsessing over page load speeds i usuall;
+Most of my free time goes to research and development to expand my knowledge and skills but when im not digging through documentation and obsessing over page load speeds i usually;

 🏋️‍♂️ Go to the Gym